Fadavvi/Gamal/README.md

 # Gamal

-A tiny flask app for helping pentesters, red-teamers and bug hunters in data exfileration, SSRF, XSS, Session Hijacking, Session Riding and Cookie Thieve.
+A tiny flask app for helping red-teamers, purple teamers, and pentesters in delivery, data exfiltration, and some attacks (SSRF, XXE, XSS, Session Hijacking, Session Riding).

 ## Install & usage